Tampines MRT station: Services

 The station is an interchange between the EWL and the DTL.
 The official station code is EW2/DT32.
+When it opened, it had the station code of E11 before being changed to the current alphanumeric style in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
 On the EWL, the station is between the Pasir Ris and Simei stations.

-The EWL station operates between 5:22am and 11:39am and has headways of 2 to 5 minutes depending on peak hours.
+The EWL station is opened between 5:00 am and 12:50 am daily and has headways of 2 to 5 minutes depending on peak hours.
+For the DTL, it operates between 5:20 am and 12:50 am daily and has headways of 2 to 5 minutes depending on peak hours.

 On the DTL, the station is between the Tampines West and Tampines East stations.
-The DTL station operates between 5:41am and 12:35am and has headways of 2 to 5 minutes depending on peak hours.
 The DTL station is not directly connected to the EWL station and hence commuters have to exit either of the stations to transfer to the other line via a 300 m sheltered walkway.
 The transfer is considered a "valid transfer" of a "journey" as long as it does not exceed 15 minutes.

 Design

 Like most EWL elevated stations on the eastern segment on the line, Tampines station has the notable feature of the dome-shaped roof, segmented like a caterpillar, over the platform level.
 The design was an attempt by the MRT Corporation (MRTC) to give the stations on the EWL an "attractive look".
 The colour scheme used for the station is rustic brown, reflected on the doors to the restricted areas and the ceiling trunking box at the platform level of the station.

 The DTL station, designed by Greenhilli, is intended to "people-centric" while built at an affordable cost.
 It is designed to facilitate movement through interconnectivity, spatial volume, asymmetry, colour and "super-graphics".
 The spacious interior improves visual awareness within the station, fostering "intuitive" wayfinding and giving the station identity that reflects the locality of the area.
 The architecture of the DTL station allows future integration with upcoming developments, including provisions for additional underground developments above the station structure.